 Prerequisite Requirements:

 Students must have completed the four prerequisite courses, with a grade of “C” or better on each course, before applying to the program.
 Additionally, the average GPA for the four prerequisites courses must be at least 2.5.
 All prerequisite courses must be current within seven (7) years.
-Old Math grades may be validated for currency by taking the Math Assessment test available by appointment through the Counseling Department.

 The prerequisite courses include:

-A..
-Radsc 1A, Survey of Radiologic Science: This course may not be waived for any reason.
+A. Radsc 1A, Survey of Radiologic Science: This course may not be waived for any reason.
 It must be taken at Merritt College to qualify.

-C… Anatomy and Physiology: This must be a two-semester course sequence with a minimum of 8 units total and include a lab (equivalent courses may be taken at other colleges).
+C. Anatomy and Physiology: This must be a two-semester course sequence with a minimum of 8 units total and include a lab.
+Equivalent courses may be taken at other colleges.
 At Merritt College there are two options that qualify:

 …..
 Biol 20A and Biol 20B (Human Anatomy and Phy-siology) (5 units each, 10 units total), OR